Mental Health Coverage in US Health Insurance

 Health insurance coverage for mental health has improved significantly due to regulations like the Mental Health Parity and Addiction Equity Act (MHPAEA).
 Here’s how it works:

-• Parity in Coverage: The MHPAEA ensures that mental health benefits, such as therapy sessions or inpatient care, are provided under similar conditions as physical health benefits.
-For example, copays for therapy sessions are comparable to those for a primary care visit.
+• Parity in Coverage: The MHPAEA mandates that mental health benefits like therapy sessions and inpatient care receive the same treatment as physical health benefits.
+Insurance plans charge similar copays for therapy sessions as they do for primary care appointments.

-• Substance Abuse Treatment: Policies often include coverage for addiction treatment programs, acknowledging the link between mental health and substance use disorders.
+• Substance Abuse Treatment: Insurance policies provide addiction treatment coverage because they recognize the connection between mental health issues and substance use disorders.

 Statistics That Demand Action